 The Eells prosecution and subsequent appeals all the way to the US Supreme Court were followed closely by Quincy’s Whig newspaper, and because of the notoriety of the case, Eells became president of the Illinois Anti-Slavery Party in 1843.
 He also became a candidate for the Liberty Party for the presidential election of 1844 and for the gubernatorial election in 1846.
 The case, however, drained Eells both emotionally and financially, and he died while traveling back East on the Ohio River in 1846, having never been cleared of the charges.

 Fast forwarding over 150 years to 2015, former Quincy Mayor Chuck Scholz and former President of the Dr. Eells Home John Cornell proposed the idea of gaining a pardon for Eells.
 The local team, along with Lt.
-Governor Sheila Simon and Governor Pat Quinn worked together to facilitate a wide-ranging clemency action which formally pardoned Dr. Eells and two other 19th-Century abolitionists who had been convicted of assisting escaped slaves.
+Governor Sheila Simon and Governor Pat Quinn worked together to facilitate a wide-ranging clemency action which formally pardoned Dr. Eells and two other 19th-Century abolitionists from Jacksonville who had been convicted of assisting escaped slaves.

 “It’s important for all of us to remember heroes who spoke up and acted at great risk to themselves for what was right, even when they knew it was not what the law would support,” said Lt.
 Gov. Sheila Simon* in the Chicago Tribune.
 “I think we need more reminders of that.”

 Today the Dr. Eells Underground Railroad Home is preserved by a small group of dedicated volunteers.
-The home is open for tours on Saturdays from 1-4 pm from April - November and groups can schedule tours by appointment by calling 217-223-1800.
+The home is typically open for tours on Saturdays from 1-4 pm from April - November and groups can schedule tours by appointment by calling 217-223-1800.

 Donations can be made to: Friends of the Dr. Richard Eells Home, PO Box 628, Quincy, IL 62306.